KevsWit/SafeGuide/README.md

 pip install dash pandas plotly folium
 ```

-2. Place the CSV files in the same directory as `app.py`.
+2. Place the CSV and Excel files in the same directory as `app.py`.

 3. Run the application: